U.S. Relations With Italy

 Bilateral Economic Relations

 The United States and Italy cooperate closely on major economic issues, including within the G-7.
-The United States is one of Italy's most important trade partners, with two-way trade in 2017 totaling over $68 billion.
+The United States is one of Italy's most important trade partners, with two-way trade in 2018 which was $77.875 billion.
 As a member of the European Union (EU), Italy is bound by EU treaties and laws, including those directly governing or indirectly impacting business investments.
 Under both the EU treaty’s Right of Establishment and the Friendship, Commerce and Navigation Treaty with the United States, Italy is generally obliged to provide national treatment to U.S. investors established in Italy or in another EU member state.
 The two countries have enacted an income tax agreement to prevent double taxation.

 Italy's Membership in International Organizations

 Italy and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, G-20, G-7, International Monetary Fund, World Bank, and World Trade Organization.
 Italy also is an observer to the Organization of American States.

 Italy maintains an embassy in the United States at 3000 Whitehaven Street, NW, Washington, DC 20008 (tel.
 202-612-4400).